megafarad/jigasi/README.md

 Jigasi
 ======

-Jitsi Gateway to SIP : a server-side application that links allows regular SIP clients to join Jitsi Meet conferences hosted by Jitsi Videobridge.
+This is a friendly fork of Jitsi Gateway to SIP : a server-side application that links allows regular SIP clients to join Jitsi Meet conferences hosted by Jitsi Videobridge.
+This fork adds support for transcription via [Deepgram](https://deepgram.com/).

 Install and run
 ============